danieloneill/nodedbi/README.md

 In addition to providing a traditional interface for SQL database access, it also offers developers the ability of paging on results programmatically and storing result handles to a session as shown below.

+It's somewhat complete, and of course contributions are much appreciated.

+LibDBI and development headers are required.

+On Debian or Ubuntu, **apt-get install libdbi-dev.**

+Then run **node-gyp configure build** to build the module and **node-gyp install** to install it.

 ## Example

 ```javascript